 “The Night Watch” by Rembrandt van Rijn

-Behind them, are the company’s colours are held up by the ensign, and these figures are almost life-size.
-The traditional emblem of the infantryman armed with their arquebus, which is the name of the long gun from that period, which are carried in the background.
+Behind them, are the company’s colors are held up by the ensign, and these figures are almost life-size.
+T

 Insights into the “The Night Watch” by Rembrandt van Rijn